-I was legit like 14 when I wrote this so please don't expect much.
+I was legit like 13 when I wrote this so please don't expect much.
 There are some things Chris does that I do NOT agree with now that I'm older and I will be editing it out when I begin to edit this version fully.
 It gets better as I age (I'm still currently writing the third book in the series).
 I do plan to revisit this version and make this better!
-Yes the book is published, but I would just consider it a first edition and second edition :)

 Anyway.
 You've been warned.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 The cashier gave me a bored look.
 "We're out of paper.
 Is plastic okay?"

 "I guess so," I responded with a dry smile.
 If he knew there wasn't any paper, why did he even give me a choice?